El Molo language: Classification

-The possibly extinct El Molo language belonged to the Cushitic branch of the Afro-Asiatic classification.
-The Cushitic languages are only known to be spoken by 3% of the population.
-Cushitic is one of the largest language families of East Africa.
-The geographical area in which Cushitic is spoken stretches from North-East Sudan at the Egyptian border, embracing Eritrea, Jibouti, Somalia, Ethiopia, a considerable part of Kenya, and some areas of Northern Tanzania.
+El Molo belongs to the Cushitic branch of the Afro-Asiatic family.
+The Cushitic languages are one of the largest language families of East Africa, spoken in an area stretching from North-East Sudan at the Egyptian border, embracing Eritrea, Djibouti, Somalia, Ethiopia, a considerable part of Kenya, and some areas of Northern Tanzania.
+Its closest relative is Arbore, followed by Dhaasanac, both spoken mainly across the border in southwest Ethiopia.
+These form the Arboroid subgroup of Cushitic.